DanieleCucurachi/DanieleCucurachi/README.md

 👋 Hello, I’m @DanieleCucurachi

-Graduated in physics from *EPFL* (École Polytechnique Fédérale de Lausanne, Switzerland), I am currently working on quantum algorithms in the **Quantum Information Group** at the *University of Cambridge*.
+I am a computational physicist, recently graduated from the MSc in Applied Physics programme at **EPFL** (École Polytechnique Fédérale de Lausanne, Switzerland) in Switzerland.
+My background and research interests span a wide range of exciting problems ranging from machine learning to quantum computing.
+Currently, I am working on a reseacrh project in collaboration with the *Quantum Information Group* at the **University of Cambridge**.

+On the side, I collaborate as an adVenture Partner with **Scientifica VC**, a venture capital firm specializing in deep-tech start-ups.

+Feel free to reach out!

 - Quantum Computing enthusiast